tarantool/doc/doc/how-to/getting_started_tcm.rst

         $ source ./env.sh

-Once completed, you can check that the Tarantool EE executables ``tarantool``, ``tt``, and ``tcm`` are available in the system by printing their versions.
-The result should look like this:
+Once completed, you can check that the Tarantool EE executables ``tarantool``, ``tt``, and ``tcm`` are available in the system.
+For example, print their versions:

 .. code-block:: console